nopara73/ZeroLink/README.md

 #### Indexing Of Transaction Inputs And Outputs

-A post-mix wallet MUST use Lexicographical Indexing of Outputs, as defined in [BIP69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki).
-A post-mix wallet, due to its design, will only have one input and maximum two outputs at all times.
-Uniform indexing is necessary in order for multiple post-mix wallet implementations to look the same.
+A post-mix wallet, due to its design, will only have one input and a maximum of two outputs at all times.
+Uniform indexing of outputs is necessary in order for multiple post-mix wallet implementations to look the same.
+A post-mix wallet MUST use random indexing of outputs.

-Lexicographical indexing is not exclusively beneficial for post-mix wallet uniformity, conversely it has another privacy benefit.
+Random indexing is not exclusively beneficial for post-mix wallet uniformity, conversely it has another privacy benefit.
 When a wallet software always generates the change output on the second index, observers always know which output is the change.

+It must be mentioned [BIP69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki), Lexicographical Indexing of Outputs was created for the same purpose, however random indexing is slightly more private.
+If a blockchain observer wants to know if a transaction is in a wallet, using the BIP is a track, because it uses a deterministic algorytm, while random indexing leaves no tracks.

 #### Fee Estimation, Replace by Fee